What's the best AI language learning app in 2024?

 Which is the best AI for language learning?

-Given the limitations highlighted above, if you're serious about learning a foreign language, it makes sense to use a tool that's specifically designed for this task.
-Below are 3 options:
+Given the limitations of ChatGPT highlighted above, if you're serious about learning a foreign language, it makes sense to use a tool that's specifically designed for this task.
+Below are my top 3 recommendations in order:

 Pros

 • Langua leverages the world's most advanced voice technology.
-You'll hear voices that sound almost human, with native accents.
+The characters sound almost human.
 Other AI language learning apps tend to sound more robotic.
+You can also choose your preferred dialect.

-• You can see corrections instantly, or if you prefer, you can reveal them in one click.
-And you can click on words/sentences to see translations.
+• See corrections instantly, or if you prefer, you can reveal them in one click.

-• You can speak in your language when you're stuck - Langua's technology will usually be able to understand.
+• Speak in your language when you're stuck - Langua's technology will usually be able to understand.

 Cons

 • There isn't an app (yet).
 But it works like one, just from your browser.
-It's easy to use on mobile.
+It's easy to use on mobile, though if you use an Apple device, make sure it's on the latest iOS.

 • Occasionally, the AI might miss a correction.
 This is a problem with all AI at present, as the technology isn't perfect.